PoisotLab/ms_mangal_synthesis/manuscript.md

 across biomes, largely defined as a function of their relative precipitation and temperature.
-For all networks for which the latitude and longitude were known, we extracted the value temperature (BioClim1, yearly average) and precipitation (BioClim12, total annual) from the WorldClim 2 data [@Fick2017Wor2N].
-Using these we can plot every network on the map of biomes drawn by
+For all networks for which the latitude and longitude were known, we extracted the value temperature (BioClim1, yearly average) and precipitation (BioClim12, total annual) from the WorldClim 2 data at a resolution of 10 arc minutes [@Fick2017Wor2N].
+Using these we can plot every network on the map of biomes drawn by @Whittaker1962ClaNat (note that because the frontiers between biomes are not based on any empirical or systematic process, they have been omitted from this analysis).
+In @fig:biomes, we show that even though networks capture the overall diversity of precipitation and temperature, types of networks have been studied in sub-sections of the biomes space only.
-@Whittaker1962ClaNat (note that because the frontiers between biomes are not based on any empirical or systematic process, they have been omitted from this analysis).
-In @fig:biomes, we show that even though networks capture the overall diversity of precipitation and temperature, types of networks have been studied in sub-spaces only.
 Specifically, parasitism networks have been studied in colder and drier climates; mutualism networks in wetter climates; predation networks display less of a bias.
+Interestingly, some combinations of temperature and precipitation that are abundant on Earth (darker shading) are not represented in our network dataset, which suggests that we lack knolwedge of some widespread biomes.

 ![List of networks across in the space of biomes as originally presented by @Whittaker1962ClaNat.
 Predation networks, *i.e.* food webs, seem to have the most global coverage; parasitism networks are restricted to low temperature and low precipitation biomes, congruent with the majority of them being in Western Europe.
 Shading in the background of the figure represents the relative abundance of the different precipitation/temperature combinations on Earth, above -60 degrees of latitude.](figures/networks_by_biomes.png){#fig:biomes}